kingslayer2357/Yelp-review-sentiment-analysis/README.md

 # Yelp-review-sentiment-analysis
-A machine learning nlp model for yelp review sentiment analysis.
+A machine learning nlp model for yelp review sentiment analysis using Bag of words NLP algorithm.